Extraversion and introversion: Implications

-Acknowledging that introversion and extraversion are normal variants of behavior can help in self-acceptance and understanding of others.
-For example, an extravert can accept their introverted partner's need for solitude, while an introvert can acknowledge their extraverted partner's need for social interaction.

 Researchers have found a correlation between extraversion and self-reported happiness.
 That is, more extraverted people tend to report higher levels of happiness than introverts.
 Other research has shown that being instructed to act in an extraverted manner leads to increases in positive affect, even for people who are trait-level introverts.

-This does not mean that introverts are unhappy.
-Extraverts simply report experiencing more positive emotions, whereas introverts tend to be closer to neutral.
+Extraverts report experiencing more positive emotions, whereas introverts tend to be closer to neutral.
 This may be because extraversion is socially preferable in contemporary Western culture and thus introversion feels less desirable.
 In addition to the research on happiness, other studies have found that extraverts tend to report higher levels of self-esteem than introverts.
 Others suggest that such results reflect socio-cultural bias in the survey itself.
 Dr. David Meyers has claimed that happiness is a matter of possessing three traits: self-esteem, optimism, and extraversion.
 Meyers bases his conclusions on studies that report extraverts to be happier; these findings have been questioned in light of the fact that the "happiness" prompts given to the studies' subjects, such as "I like to be with others" and "I'm fun to be with," only measure happiness among extraverts.
 Also, according to Carl Jung, introverts acknowledge more readily their psychological needs and problems, whereas extraverts tend to be oblivious to them because they focus more on the outer world.